datagutt/ownCloud-VM/README.md

 # ownCloud-VM
 **Scripts to setup and configure the ownCloud VM**

 You can find all the VMs [here](https://www.techandme.se/pre-configured-owncloud-installaton/).
 Feel free to contribute!

-### BETA VM
+### HOW TO SETUP THE BETA VM

 - Create a clean Ubuntu Server 14.04 VM with VMware Workstation or VirtualBox
 - Edit rc.local likes this: